theiagen/public_health_bioinformatics/docs/workflows/data_import/basespace_fetch.md

 The `BaseSpace_Fetch` workflow facilitates the transfer of Illumina sequencing data from BaseSpace (a cloud location) to a workspace on the [Terra.bio](http://Terra.bio) platform.
 Rather than downloading the files to a local drive and then re-uploading them to another location, we can perform a cloud-to-cloud transfer with the `BaseSpace_Fetch` workflow.

 Some initial set-up is required to use the workflow.
-To access one's BaseSpace account from within a workflow on Terra.bio, it is necessary to retrieve an access token and the API server address using the BaseSpace command line tool.
+To access one's BaseSpace account from within a workflow on Terra.bio, it is necessary to retrieve an access token and the API server address using the BaseSpace command-line tool.
 The access token is unique to a BaseSpace account.
 If it is necessary to transfer data from multiple BaseSpace accounts, multiple access tokens will need to be retrieved.
 Please see the "Retrieving BaseSpace Access Credentials" section below.

 In this document, we provide instructions for both the retrieval of the BaseSpace access token and running the BaseSpace_Fetch workflow.

 ### Retrieving BaseSpace Access Credentials

-This process must be performed on a command line (ideally on a Linux or MacOS computer) before using the `BaseSpace_Fetch` workflow for the first time.
-This can be set up in Terra, however it will work in any command line environment that has access to the internet to install & run the BaseSpace command line tool: `bs`.
+This process must be performed on a command-line (ideally on a Linux or MacOS computer) before using the `BaseSpace_Fetch` workflow for the first time.
+This can be set up in Terra, however it will work in any command-line environment that has access to the internet to install & run the BaseSpace command-line tool: `bs`.

 ??? toggle "Click for more information"
-    If you already have a command line environment available, you can skip ahead to Step 2.
+    If you already have a command-line environment available, you can skip ahead to Step 2.

     #### Step 1: Setup Jupyter Cloud Environment